openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/eliminating_pii.rst

 When a learner uses third-party authentication to log into an edX site for the first time, the edX site creates a learner account.
 The new edX learner account is permanently associated with the identifying string included in the IdP authentication token.
-Learners enter edX usernames, email addresses, and other information in their accounts.
-The information that learners enter does not need to be PII.
+Learners will be prompted to create profiles by entering edX usernames, email addresses, and other information in their accounts.
+Learners can take steps to minimize the PII in their profiles.
 For more information, see :ref:`creating_learner_accounts_without_pii`.

 The following diagram shows how an IdP can direct a learner to an edX site to